 A teaspoonful of baking soda in half a cup of water, or a teaspoonful of mustard in a cup of water, can be used in the same manner.
 Placing a teaspoonful of salt on the back of the dog’s tongue should also make it vomit.

-Most mushrooms are not poisonous to dogs.
-Some, such as the red Amanita muscaria shown here, can produce toxic effects although it is not as dangerous as some think.
+Some toadstools, such as the red Amanita muscaria shown above, can produce toxic effects although it is not as dangerous as some think.
 However the Death Cap, (Amanita phalloides), which is pale yellowish to olive in colour and about 5-15cm across, can be quite deadly.
-Broadly symptoms fall into a number of categories.
+Broadly symptoms of poisoning by Death Cap are as follows:

-If you think mushrooms have been ingested, rapidly seek veterinary help for inducing vomiting.
+If you think fungi has been ingested, rapidly seek veterinary help for inducing vomiting.
 Fluid support, activated charcoal and symptomatic treatment can be life-saving.